DefenderOfBasic/notebook/source/content/Open Research Institute/Comparables.md

 ### See also

 - Discourse Graphs https://discoursegraphs.com/. [@theproteindance](https://x.com/theproteindance)  has a contact there.
 They already have research labs using this!
 It's also open source and has plugins for various things like Obsidian??
+- Ideaflow is working on an interconnected research notebook (https://www.ideaflow.io/).
+Defender has a friend there.